AdBOOST/documentation/_posts/2017-03-22-product-campaigns.md

 Preview can be later refined by specifying the filter value which will consider product's name, id and category.

-{% include image_tag.html url="/images/patterns/KpProductPreview.png" alt="Keyword Pattern Product Preview" style="" %}
+{% include image_tag.html url="/images/patterns/KpProductPreview.png" alt="Keyword Pattern Product Preview" style="height:350px;" %}

 Keyword modifiers will allow you to perform following actions: